photoprism/photoprism-docs/docs/developer-guide/code-quality.md

     Maintaining small amounts of duplicate code is much easier and less work than choosing the wrong abstraction.

+## Caching ##

+!!! quote "Dave Cheney"
+    A cache is just a memory leak you haven't met yet.

 ## Refactoring ##

-While we expect this to be difficult when working with a distributed team and pull requests, we encourage all contributors to refactor whenever they see a specific issue and they are working on related code anyways (so that you can validate if your changes are helpful).
+While we expect this to be difficult when working with a distributed team and pull requests, we encourage all contributors to refactor whenever they see a specific issue, and they are working on related code anyways (so that you can validate if your changes are helpful).
 This way, there is no need for extra refactoring tasks or epics.
 Let's experiment and see how far we get with this.

 !!! tip
     Ugly code is not a problem as long as there are tests,